 I am talking about the Army 68P Radiology Specialist.

 I am going to explain as much as possible about this MOS.
 You will get a basic job description.
-I will tell you the responsibilities and duties of the 68P.
+And, I will tell you the responsibilities and duties of the 68P.
 You will know what is required to become an Army Radiology Specialist and what training is needed.

 Hopefully, this can help you understand if this is an Army job you are considering.